H-DES: a Quantum-Classical Hybrid Differential Equation Solver: Description of the algorithm

 The coefficient $\eta$ controls the weight of the boundary terms in the optimization and has to be chosen carefully to ensure that the constraint is imposed sufficiently.
 To tackle this task, called \textit{loss balancing} in the context of multi-objective optimization, several strategies have been proposed in the deep-learning literature~\cites{BK21,HTM19,WTP21}.
 In some cases, it can be chosen so it is higher than the maximal possible values of the left term, and this represents a well-known problem in constrained optimization~\cites{WS07, NW06}.
 Adding a term directly to the loss function allows us to incorporate simple and complex boundary conditions within the same framework.
 When the boundary condition is simple or the functional form of the solution is reasonably independent of it, one can consider other ways of handling the boundary conditions (see App.~\ref{app:boundary}), and in that case we set $\eta=0$.

 ~

-To construct both terms, we use the mean squared error (MSE).
+To construct both terms, one can use the mean squared error (MSE).
 Using MSE metrics, the differential part of the loss function can be explicitly written as

 where the $x_s$ are the coordinates of the sample points, $\theta$ is the set of angles parametrizing the circuit.
-Similarly, the boundaries component is computed as the sum of all errors for each boundary condition for all functions appearing in the DE.
+Similarly, the boundaries component can be computed as the sum of all errors for each boundary condition for all functions appearing in the DE.
 This can be expressed as follows:

 with $x_{BC}$ and $f_{BC}$ the point and function, respectively, representing the boundary conditions for each function $f\in F$ and $n_{BC}$ the total number of boundary conditions.